How to Use ffmpeg loudnorm: LUFS Normalization and 2-Pass Settings Explained

 output.mp3

-Why Introductions Can Sound Louder After loudnorm
+Why loudnorm Can Make an Intro Sound Louder

-• Source has wide dynamics
+• Material with naturally wide dynamics

 • Prefer 2-pass over 1-pass

-• Lower target LUFS slightly
+• Lower the target LUFS slightly

-Re-Encoding Is Required
+Re-Encoding Is Required After Normalization

 -c:a libmp3lame -q:a 2